Funded by Senate Bill 1407

 The building is owned by the County of Siskiyou, and the County occupies a majority of the space.
 The Superior Court occupies about a third of the building.

 The Trial Court Facilities Act of 2002 made the state responsible for court facilities statewide.
-Under the transfer agreement executed between Siskiyou County and the Administrative Office of the Courts (AOC), the County holds title to the courthouse, and the AOC has responsibility for the space occupied by the Court.
+Under the transfer agreement executed between Siskiyou County and the Judicial Council, the County holds title to the courthouse and council staff have responsibility for the space occupied by the Court.

 Why is a new courthouse needed?